 - Coffee got cold while brewing: If your coffee temperature is not according to your liking, then try heating up your cup before placing the filter on it.
 You can warm the cup by filling it up with boiling water and letting it sit for a minute.
 Throw away the boiling water from the cup and start the brewing process immediately.

 - Coffee tastes diluted: If you are using the recommended amount of coffee grounds but your coffee is not strong enough, try reducing the amount of water you are using.
-You cannot increase the quantity of the coffee as it can choke the phin as we discussed above.
+You cannot increase the quantity of the coffee as it can choke the phin as I discussed above.

 - Coffee has stopped dripping too soon: Occasionally, there may be water left in the filter chamber that is not dripping through, even though you have used the perfect amount of coffee with coarse ground.
 This can be due to a vacuum in the filter.
 Simply, remove the cap to break the seal and allow a little air to get into the filter.
 Replace the cap but leave a little gap or avoid pressing it down too tightly.

 What Beans Are Used for Vietnamese Coffee?

 Traditional Vietnamese coffee is made from Robusta beans, often with a medium-dark to dark roast.
 The roasting process is slow to give the beans a deep roast and create an intense flavor profile with an extra kick, as the Vietnamese people prefer it.